Walter10z/Azure-SOC-Honeynet/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In the course of this project, I constructed a compact honeynet within the Azure platform and brought in log sources from diverse origins into a Log Analytics workspace.
+Subsequently, Microsoft Sentinel was employed to construct attack maps, initiate alerts, and formulate incidents based on the ingested logs.
+I gauged certain security metrics within the vulnerable environment for a duration of 24 hours, implemented a set of security controls to fortify the environment, re-evaluated metrics for an additional 24 hours, and present the outcomes below.
+The metrics to be presented include:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)